Deboo08/Deboo08.github.io/index.md

 Hi!
 This is **Tao Huang (Jon, 黄韬)**.

 Now I am a junior student majoring in **Multimedia, Mobile and Web Development** at Fuzhou University and National Maynooth University (Ireland).
-Currently I am working on becoming a front-end development engineer, Meanwhile, I also have strong interest in Human Computer/Technology, Virtual Reality and other development.
+Currently I am working on becoming a Front-end Development engineer, Meanwhile, I also have strong interest in Human Computer/Technology, Virtual Reality and software developments.

-Besides, I am a huge fan of basketball, NBA, sneakers and all sorts of ball games, so if you have same interests you can contact me at **TAO.HUANG.2022@MUMAIL.IE** .
+Besides, I am a huge fan of guitar, basketball, NBA, sneakers and all sorts of ball games, so if you have same interests, you can contact me at **TAO.HUANG.2022@MUMAIL.IE** .

-## Academic Background
+## Educational Background

+- **Sep 2020 - June 2024:** Fuzhou University (BEng)
 - **Sep 2020 - June 2024:** National Maynooth University (BSc)
-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
 <br>

 ---